ZinkDigital/Flight/README.md

 And equally as important is that each interaction is performed under a time constraint.
 Addtionally in Flight these operations are asychronous, hence return Future of the resulting type.

-To bring this to life here is some code from the Scala REPL
+To bring this to life here is some code ...